-As of December 31, 2022, our cash and cash equivalents and deposits were approximately \$23.7 million, and we had working capital of \$23,794 thousand and an accumulated deficit of \$75,409 thousand.
-We expect that our existing cash and cash equivalents will be sufficient for at least next 12 months of operations.
-We expect that we will require substantial additional capital to commercialize our ProSense system and to develop and commercialize our next generation single Probe and MultiSense systems.
+As of December 31, 2023, our cash and cash equivalents and deposits were approximately \$11.1 million, and we had working capital of \$10,313 thousand and an accumulated deficit of \$90,061 thousand.
+Our current cash and cash equivalents position is not sufficient to fund our planned operations for at least the next 12 months beyond the filing date of this Annual Report.
+We expect that we will require substantial additional capital to commercialize our ProSense system and to develop and commercialize our XSense and MultiSense systems.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-- the cost, timing and outcomes of regulatory review of ProSense system and any future products; - the costs of maintaining our own commercial-scale cGMP manufacturing facility, including costs related to obtaining and maintaining regulatory compliance, and/or engaging third-party manufacturers therefor; - the scope, progress, results and costs of product development, testing, manufacturing, preclinical development and, if applicable, clinical trials for any other products that we may develop or otherwise obtain in the future; - the cost of our future activities, including establishing sales, marketing and distribution capabilities for any products in any particular geography where we receive marketing approval for such products; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual propertyrelated claims; and - the level of revenues received from commercial sales of any product candidates for which we receive marketing approval.
+- the cost, timing and outcomes of regulatory review of ProSense system and any future products; - the costs of maintaining our own commercial-scale cGMP manufacturing facility, including costs related to obtaining and maintaining regulatory compliance, and/or engaging third-party manufacturers therefor; - the scope, progress, results and costs of product development, testing, manufacturing, preclinical development and, if applicable, clinical trials for any other products that we may develop or otherwise obtain in the future; - the cost of our future activities, including establishing sales, marketing and distribution capabilities for any products in any particular geography where we receive marketing approval for such products; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the level of revenues received from commercial sales of any product candidates for which we receive marketing approval.

-Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our ProSense and next generation single Probe and MultiSense systems and any future product candidates.
+Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our ProSense, XSense and MultiSense systems and any future product candidates.
 We cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 In addition, our ability to raise capital could be affected by various factors, including clinical adverse events.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of holders of our securities and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our Ordinary Shares to decline.
-The incurrence of indebtedness could result in increased fixed payment obligations, and we may be required to agree to certain restrictive covenants, such as limitations on our ability to conduct our business.
+The incurrence of indebtedness could result in increased fixed payment obligations, and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 We could also be required to seek funds through arrangements with collaborative partners or otherwise at an earlier stage than otherwise would be desirable, and we may be required to relinquish rights to some of our technologies or product candidates or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.
 Even if we believe that we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.